-As in any interview, it's a good idea to review questions, and practice your response, in advance of the interview.
+As in any interview, it's a good idea to review common questions and practice your responses in advance.

-Being prepared will help you feel confident, and ensure you're hitting the right notes in your answers.
+Being prepared will help you feel confident and ensure that you're hitting the right notes in your answers.

 Engineering Interview Questions

 The following is a list of frequently asked engineering interview questions.
 Several of these general engineer interview questions are behavioral questions that ask you how you have acted during a given situation in the past.